gettek/terraform-azurerm-policy-as-code/README.md

 ### Automate Remediation Tasks

 The `def_assignment` and `set_assignment` modules will automatically create [remediation tasks](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/policy_remediation) for policies with effects of `DeployIfNotExists` and `Modify`.
 The task name is suffixed with a timestamp to ensure a new task gets created on each `terraform apply`.
-This can be prevented with `-var "skip_remediation=true"`.
+This can be prevented with `skip_remediation=true`.

 > 💡 **Note:** The required [Role Definitions](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources#configure-policy-definition) for the System Assigned Identity will be scoped at the policy assignment by default, you can override these [as seen here](examples/assignments_org.tf#L51-L54) or specify `skip_role_assignment=true` to omit creation.